jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/ethical-hacking/index.md

     <solution-card
       description="With our solution, you are not paying for a so-called 'automatic hacking' process.
 Rather than assigning
-        only one professional to evaluate your IT systems' security using an automated tool, at Fluid Attacks, Ethical Hacking is usually performed by 10 ethical or white hat hackers on average per project." image="airs/solutions/ethical-hacking/icon3"
+        only one professional to evaluate threats to your IT systems' security using an automated tool, at Fluid Attacks, Ethical Hacking is usually performed by 10 ethical or white hat hackers on average per project." image="airs/solutions/ethical-hacking/icon4"
       title="10 hackers assigned on average"
     />
   </div>